-NOTE: The filter shaker by-pass switch should be in the "off" position to prevent the filter shaker from shaking.
+NOTE: For machines serial number 004369 and above, the filter shaker by-pass switch should be in the "off" position to prevent the filter shaker from shaking.

-5. LPG powered machines: Close the LPG tank liquid service valve.
+LPG powered machines: Close the LPG tank liquid service valve.

 POST OPERATION CHECKLIST - ENGINE STOPPED